How to Replace a Toilet Handle in 10 Minutes

 How Does a Toilet Handle Work?

-Before replacing a toilet handle, it is important to first understand how it works.
+Before replacing a toilet handle, it is important to understand how it works.
 A toilet handle is either made of plastic or metal.
 It is mostly placed on the left-hand side of the toilet tank, although right-hand toilet handle toilets are available.
 The handle in your toilet will either be installed on the side of the toilet tank or at the front.

 Toilet handles have a long arm that goes inside the toilet tank, about half the length of the toilet tank.
 A lift chain connects the toilet handle arm to the toilet flapper.

-The toilet flapper is a rubber seal that seats at the bottom of the tank, on top of the flush valve opening.
+The toilet flapper is a rubber seal at the bottom of the tank, on top of the flush valve opening.
 The flush valve is the hole through which water leaves the tank and enters the bowl.

-When you push the toilet handle down, the lift chain which was until that moment slack gets some tension and lifts off the flapper from the flush valve.
+When you push the toilet handle down, the lift chain, which was, until that moment, slack, gets some tension and lifts off the flapper from the flush valve.
 Water flows out to the bowl for flushing to occur.

 Prior to replacing the toilet handle, you may need t turn off the water supply to the toilet and drain the tank.